Paintbrushes at dawn as mega-galleries sprout in Paris

 "Gagosian is especially targeting a clientele that lives in the air.
 They land, fill their boots and take off again."

-According to online auction house Artprice.com (ARTF.PA), Kiefer was the 12th-highest earner in the contemporary art market between June 2011 and June 2012.
+According to online auction house Artprice.com, Kiefer was the 12th-highest earner in the contemporary art market between June 2011 and June 2012.
 His work brought in $14.3 million of revenue at auction, with a maximum hammer price of $1.49 million.

 These numbers matter in a market that on the surface has shrugged off the crisis with barely a paint-smudge, but below the high-end has shown signs of scarring on the younger, more speculative current crop of artists.